hapax/hapax.github.io/assets/teaching.md

 [Jacob Bernoulli](https://en.wikipedia.org/wiki/Jacob_Bernoulli)
 called this curve the *spira mirabilis* ("marvellous spiral") since he was so struck by its property of self-resemblance.
-His gravestone even bears the enigmatic Latin reference
+His gravestone even bears the enigmatic Latin phrase

 <span style="padding-left: 20px; display:block">
 <i>Eadem mutato resurgo.</i>
 </span>

-This translates to "Although changed, I shall arise the same".
+This means "Although changed, I shall arise the same", a clear reference to the spiral.
-In a carving snafu, an Archimedean ($r = C\phi$) rather than a logarithmic spiral was inscribed next to it!

 ##### 3.3.
-Slopes and sand piles <a id="sec-3-3" name="sec-3-3"></a>
+Slopes, sand piles and self-organisation <a id="sec-3-3" name="sec-3-3"></a>

 Our final redo is the sand pile, taking inspiration from the model of [Bouchard, Cates, Prakesh and Edwards (1994)](https://jp1.journaldephysique.org/articles/jp1/abs/1994/10/jp1v4p1383/jp1v4p1383.html).